Everything you need to know about scuba diving in Lake Malawi

 Safety In Cape Maclear and Monkey Bay – Malaria, Bilharzia and Crocodiles

-Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general the whole of Malawi can be considered pretty safe for tourist, if the obvious concerning precautions are applied.
+Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general, the whole of Malawi can be considered pretty safe for tourists if the obvious concerning precautions are applied.

 Dangerous Wild Animals in Cape Maclear